Adivasi Cobra Force: Activities

 The organization had a large training program in Bhutan.
-In 2000, Indian Security Forces destroyed an ACF camp in Kokrajhar; however, one year later, they completed a large-scale extortion drive in Kokrajhar, Bongaigaon and Dhubri to fund the terror camp in Bhutan.
+In 2000, Indian Armed Forces destroyed an ACF camp in Kokrajhar.
+In 2001, they completed a large-scale extortion drive in Kokrajhar, Bongaigaon and Dhubri to fund the terror camp in Bhutan.
 Their attacks mainly targeted the Assamese government and Bodo militants.

-On 9 September 2001, the group signed a cease-fire with the Government of India which was to last until January 2002.
+On 9 September 2001, the group signed a ceasefire with the Government of India which was to last until January 2002.
 The ceasefire held until 2004 and was then extended by the Government of India on 1 July 2004.
 In 2005, chairman Xabrias Khakha said that the ACF was considering becoming a legitimate political party to contest elections in Assam.